VBBoyanov22/GO/README.md

       fmt.Print("Hi"}
     }
 ```
-<p>The error here is the enter between the closing bracket and else.
-Isn't that bs?</p>
+<p>The error here is the enter between the closing bracket and else.</p>

 # Installation